sudoAPWH/Python-Keylogger/README.md

  Welcome to the Keylogger Project – a user-friendly keylogger designed primarily for macOS, can be edited for Linux systems as well.
 This project aims to make keylogging straightforward and accessible for security-minded users who want to monitor activity on their computers.

 Project Purpose
 Keyloggers are often associated with malicious intent, but this keylogger is different.
-Our goal is to create a tool that enhances your computer's security and keeps you informed about what happens when you’re away.
-Whether you’re using it as a monitoring tool or a security measure, this keylogger prioritizes ease of use.
+Our goal is to create a tool that enhances your computer's security and keeps you informed about what happened when you were  away.

 Key Features
 User-Friendly Design: Built with accessibility in mind, this keylogger is as easy to use as possible – limited complex setup or configuration required.